Sydney Harbour Bridge: Official opening ceremony

 The bridge was formally opened on Saturday, 19 March 1932.
-Among those who attended and gave speeches were the Governor of New South Wales, Sir Philip Game, and the Minister for Public Works, Lawrence Ennis.
+Among those who attended and gave speeches were the Governor of New South Wales, Philip Game, and the Minister for Public Works, Lawrence Ennis.
 The Premier of New South Wales, Jack Lang, was to open the bridge by cutting a ribbon at its southern end.

 However, just as Lang was about to cut the ribbon, a man in military uniform rode up on a horse, slashing the ribbon with his sword and opening the Sydney Harbour Bridge in the name of the people of New South Wales before the official ceremony began.
 He was promptly arrested.
 The ribbon was hurriedly retied and Lang performed the official opening ceremony and Game thereafter inaugurated the name of the bridge as Sydney Harbour Bridge and the associated roadway as the Bradfield Highway.
-After they did so, there was a 21-gun salute and an Royal Australian Air Force flypast.
+After they did so, there was a 21-gun salute and a Royal Australian Air Force flypast.
 The intruder was identified as Francis de Groot.
 He was convicted of offensive behaviour and fined £5 after a psychiatric test proved he was sane, but this verdict was reversed on appeal.
 De Groot then successfully sued the Commissioner of Police for wrongful arrest and was awarded an undisclosed out of court settlement.
 De Groot was a member of a right-wing paramilitary group called the New Guard, opposed to Lang's leftist policies and resentful of the fact that a member of the British royal family had not been asked to open the bridge.
 De Groot was not a member of the regular army but his uniform allowed him to blend in with the real cavalry.
 This incident was one of several involving Lang and the New Guard during that year.

 A similar ribbon-cutting ceremony on the bridge's northern side by North Sydney's mayor, Alderman Primrose, was carried out without incident.
 It was later discovered that Primrose was also a New Guard member but his role in and knowledge of the de Groot incident, if any, are unclear.
 The pair of golden scissors used in the ribbon cutting ceremonies on both sides of the bridge was also used to cut the ribbon at the dedication of the Bayonne Bridge, which had opened between Bayonne, New Jersey, and New York City the year before.